DavidCWebs/Linux/README.md

 ```

 ###Sync to Remote Server###
 This is probably better than scp - since it only transfers the differences between two sets of files.
+Assumes that SSH has been set up between local and remote.

 ```
 rsync -az /path/to/source username@host:/path/to/destination